LabO8/nestjs-s3/site/docs/buckets.md

   GrantReadACP?: string;
   /**
    * Allows grantee to create new objects in the bucket.
-   * For the bucket and object owners of existing objects, also allows deletions and overwrites of those objects.
+   * For the bucket and object owners of existing objects, it also allows deletions and overwrites.
    */
   GrantWrite?: string;
   /**